-The goals of the Professional Development Grant program (PDG) of the Bloomington Professional Council (BPC) are to:
+The goals of the Professional Development Grant program (PDG) of the Bloomington Staff Council (BSC) are to:

-- Contribute to the professional development of all professional staff members.
+- Contribute to the professional development of all staff members.

-- Support continuing and advanced education and skill development for all professional staff members.
+- Support continuing and advanced education and skill development for all staff members.

-- Encourage collaboration among professional staff members within the IUB community.
+- Encourage collaboration among staff members within the IUB community.

-- Increase networking opportunities for professional staff members within the IUB community.
+- Increase networking opportunities for staff members within the IUB community.

 - Enhance professional advancement potential.

-- Ease the financial burden of professional development events and activities for professional staff members.
+- Ease the financial burden of professional development events and activities for staff members.

-- Demonstrate the value professional staff members add to the IUB community.
+- Demonstrate the value staff members add to the IUB community.

-- Promote increased visibility of the professional staff and of the variety of professional responsibilities at IUB.
+- Promote increased visibility of the staff and of the variety of professional responsibilities at IUB.

-- Reward unique contributions to the professional staff and to the IUB community.
+- Reward unique contributions to the staff and to the IUB community.

 Each proposal must include the responses to following items: